-Normal Behavior Specification Case.
-In the left part of the JML specification browser, expand the directory Paycard.
-From the now available classes select PayCard and then the method charge in the second list.
+Normal Behavior Specification Cases.
+In the left part of the JML specification browser, select the class PayCard and, then, select the method charge in the second list.
 This method is specified by the JML annotation

 '''

 public normal_behavior

 requires amount>0 ;

 assignable unsuccessfulOperations, balance;

 ensures balance >= \old(balance);

 '''